Hot Like Fire: Commercial performance

 Released simultaneously with "The One I Gave My Heart To", "Hot Like Fire" didn't chart on any of the major Billboard charts–with the exception of the US R&B/Hip-Hop Airplay chart, where it peaked at number 31 on August 16, 1997.
+After the 2021 rerelease of One In a Million, the Timbaland's Groove Mix remix of "Hot Like Fire" charted at number 9 on the US R&B Digital Songs Sales chart.

 Internationally, the song performed moderately, peaking at number 30 on the UK Singles Chart on November 22, 1997.
 The song also peaked at number 25 on the UK Dance Chart on November 16, 1997, and at number three on the UK R&B Chart on November 23, 1997.

 Music video

 Synopsis

-The accompanying music video for "Hot Like Fire" was directed by Lance "Un" Rivera, while Fatima Robinson directed the choreography.
-Missy Elliott, Timbaland, Magoo, Playa, Changing Faces, Lil' Kim, and Junior M.A.F.I.A. made cameos in the video.
-Timbaland's Groove Mix was used for the video rather than the album version of the song.
-The video starts with a large number of people in an urban neighborhood on a very hot summer day.
-Aaliyah drives a red car with a fire engine.
-The setting quickly changes to night as Aaliyah gets out of the car to perform the chorus on a steamy stage with sparks in the background.
-During the second verse, Aaliyah is seen dancing with the crowd.
-Aaliyah returns to the stage with the dancers to perform the chorus again.
-Timbaland and Elliott perform their verses.
+The accompanying music video for "Hot Like Fire" was directed by Lance "Un" Rivera; Fatima Robinson orchestrated the choreography.
+Missy Elliott, Timbaland, Magoo, Changing Faces, Lil' Kim, and Junior M.A.F.I.A. all make cameos in the video.
+The video begins with a large group of people in an urban neighborhood setting, sitting outside on a hot day.
+Also, in the scene, Aaliyah is shown driving a red car while fire trucks are soaring down the street trailing behind her.
+The setting quickly changes to nighttime, with Aaliyah performing the chorus on a steamy stage filled with red lights and pyrotechnics in the background.
+During the second verse, Aaliyah is dancing in the crowd.
+In the remaining scenes of the video, Aaliyah is on stage with her dancers, performing the song's chorus.
+Timbaland and Elliott are also on stage performing their ad-lib-filled verses.